HIV and Adolescents and Young Adults

 What factors increase the risk of HIV in AYA?

 - Low rates of condom use.
-Always using a condom correctly during sex reduces the risk of HIV and some other sexually transmitted infections (STIs).
+Always using a condom correctly during sex reduces the chances of getting HIV and some other sexually transmitted infections (STIs).

 - High rates of STIs among youth.
 An STI increases the risk of getting or spreading HIV.

 - Alcohol or drug use.
-AYA under the influence of alcohol or drugs may engage in risky behaviors, such as having sex without a condom.
+AYA under the influence of alcohol or drugs may engage in less safe sexual behaviors, such as having sex without a condom.

-To learn more, read the HIVinfo fact sheet Pre-exposure Prophylaxis.
+Three HIV medicines are currently FDA-approved for HIV PrEP.
+To learn more, read the HIVinfo fact sheet Pre-Exposure Prophylaxis.

 Can adolescents get PrEP medications?

-PrEP medications can be prescribed by the pediatrician and are also available through many local health departments.
+PrEP medications can be prescribed by a pediatrician and are also available through many local health departments and community health clinics.
 PrEP medications are usually covered by most insurance companies, but uninsured individuals can find free or affordable PrEP through the CDC’s Paying for PrEP webpage.

-Legal issues about consent for clinical care, status as a legal minor, and confidentiality are important considerations for providing PrEP medications to adolescents.
-The legal framework varies considerably by state.
+Legal issues about consent for clinical care, status as a legal minor, and confidentiality are important considerations for providing PrEP medications to adolescents under 18 years old.
+The legal rules and regulations vary considerably by state.

 What factors affect HIV treatment in AYA?